Tagging, Transportation & Registration

 A person may not possess a bear, deer, moose, or wild turkey that has not been legally registered, except as otherwise provided in the statutes regarding nuisance animals or animals causing damage.

-Bobcats taken by hunting must be tagged by a MDIFW employee within 72 hours of the time they were taken.
+Bobcats taken by hunting must be tagged within 10 days of the time they were harvested.

 A person must present a bear, deer, moose or wild turkey for registration in its entirety, except that the viscera and rib cage of the animal may be removed in a manner that still allows the determination of the animal's sex.